Recycling Day in Augusta, Georgia

 Working electronics and computers will be collected by FODAC for resale at its thrift store to support FODAC’s mission to provide HME to those with mobility impairments, at little or no cost to the recipients or their families or caregivers.
 Non-working electronics will be recycled through partnerships with FODAC and aggregate recyclers.
 HME will be refurbished and redistributed to those with mobility impairments.

-Examples of electronics eligible for recycling are calculators, fax machines, keyboards, computer mouses, working and non-working computers, broadband and other electronics cabling, game controllers, remote controllers, scanners, phones (mobile and landline), PDAs and routers.
+Examples of electronics eligible for recycling are calculators, fax machines, keyboards, computer mouses, working and non-working computers, modern sex toys (with batteries), broadband and other electronics cabling, game controllers, remote controllers, scanners, phones (mobile and landline), PDAs and routers.
 For questions on recycling

 please contact Chip Fiske, 706.550.4256 or Pam Lightsey, 706.840.2087, email@example.com.
 For a full list of recyclable electronics, visit www.fodac.org/recyclingday.